-6 See, for example, the EU Commission's web page on neighbourhood policy https://ec.europa.eu/neighbourhood-enlargement/euro-pean-neighbourhood-policy en from the EU, although Northern Ireland remains linked to the EU than Great Britain through a more efficient governance.
+6 See, for example, the EU Commission's web page on neighbourhood policy https://ec.europa.eu/neighbourhood-enlargement/european-neighbourhood-policy en from the EU, although Northern Ireland remains linked to the EU through a more efficient governance regime than Great Britain, established by the Prptocol Ireland/Northern Ireland to the EU/UK Withdrawal Agreement7.
 The Trade and Cooperation Agreement between the EU and the UK is merely intergovernmental, leaving enforcement to arbitration and retaliation, while the Protocol on Ireland /Northern Ireland, designed for permanent application as part of the Agreement on the UK's withdrawal from the EU, comprises elements of supranational law with direct effect.
 (Schiek, 2021) In the EU's Northern neighbourhood, the European Economic Area (EEA), constitutes an example of an association agreement creating close alignment with the EU internal market and its citizenship regime under a special judicial authority, though lacking direct effect, but sharing the EU concept of supremacy.
-These are examples of how international organisations beyond the EU (especially if informed by EU integration) can become legally relevant for individuals (Klabbers, 2019).
+These are examples of how international organisations beyond the EU can become legally relevant for individuals (Klabbers, 2019), especially if linked to European integration.

-4 On the functional constitutionality of parts of EU law see already (Schiek, 2012, p. add page), a similar notion of constitutionality is used by Dani and Menendez (Dani & Menéndez, 2021, pp. 11-13)
+4 On the functional constitutionality of parts of EU law see already (Schiek, 2012, pp. 64-74), a similar notion of constitutionality is used by Dani and Menendez (Dani & Menéndez, 2021, pp. 11-13)